 Avoid Old Haunts

 Staying strong may require you to make tough choices not only about who you choose to associate with, but also about the places you go.
 Your favorite club is not a smart place to hang out, but if it’s on your drive home from work, you may even need to change the route you take home.
 Drastic measures like that assist you in resisting temptation.
-Avoid temptation by avoiding those triggers.
+Avoid temptation by avoiding those triggers, is a good tip for addiction aftercare.

 Help Someone Else